mikel403/BreastUSTraining/docs/security.md

 The platform stores:
 - User accounts required for authentication
 - BI-RADS descriptor annotations submitted by users
+- Agreement metrics and longitudinal performance statistics
-- User-uploaded nodules (images/ROIs) stored in server-side media storage
+- User-uploaded nodules (images/ROIs) in server-side media storage

 ### Ownership and access to user-uploaded nodules
 User-uploaded nodules stored in the media storage are treated as **private user-generated content**:

 - Each uploaded nodule is associated with the uploading user (owner).
-- Access to these nodules is restricted to the owner through authenticated backend requests.
+- Access to these nodules is restricted to the owner and authorized staff through authenticated backend requests.
-- The frontend never accesses media via unrestricted public URLs.
+- The frontend never accesses private media via unrestricted public URLs.
-- The backend enforces authentication and ownership checks before returning the file.
+- The backend enforces authentication and ownership checks before returning any media file.

 ---

 ## Privacy Boundary

-The platform is designed for training and research use.
-It does not require patient-identifying information to function.
+The platform is designed for training and research use and does not require patient-identifying information to function.

 Ultrasound cases and datasets used within the system are assumed to be:
-- curated for educational or research purposes, and
+- curated for educational or research purposes,
+- anonymised prior to upload, and
 - handled under the policies and ethical approvals of the hosting institution or study protocol.

+Users are responsible for ensuring that uploaded images do not contain identifiable patient information.

 ---

 ## AI Outputs and Safety Boundary

-AI outputs (descriptor suggestions, AI comparisons, and expert panel comparisons) are integrated as **assistive educational feedback**.
+AI outputs (descriptor suggestions, AI comparisons, and expert panel comparisons) are integrated as **assistive educational feedback** within the annotation workflow.

 The system:
 - does not perform autonomous diagnosis,
 - does not replace clinical judgement,
-- and presents AI results only as training support within the annotation workflow.
+- and presents AI results solely as decision-support and training feedback.

 ---

 ## Summary

 In v1.1.0, BreastUSTraining implements:
-- Djoser-based authentication endpoints
+- Djoser-based authentication and user management
-- SimpleJWT-based JWT authentication for the API
+- SimpleJWT-based API authentication (`Authorization: JWT <token>`)
-- JWT header format `Authorization: JWT <token>`
-- Axios interceptor for automatic JWT injection
+- Centralized Axios interceptor for automatic JWT injection
 - Timer-based token refresh via `/auth/jwt/refresh/`
-- Protected frontend routes using token verification
+- Protected frontend routes with token verification
+- Disabled direct public access to `/media/` at the web server level
-- Authenticated backend delivery of ultrasound images and nodules
+- Authenticated backend delivery of ultrasound images and ROIs
+- Secure blob-based rendering of protected images in the frontend
-- Owner-restricted access to user-uploaded media
+- Owner-restricted access to user-uploaded medical media
+- Separation between public reference dataset and private user uploads
-- Server-side enforcement of access control and cohort logic
+- Server-side enforcement of access control and research cohort integrity
-- Storage of annotations and statistical metrics for longitudinal training analysis
+- Secure storage of annotations and statistical metrics for longitudinal analysis